 Add the browned butter and brown sugar to an electric mixer.
 Mix on medium speed as add salt, eggs and vanilla.
 Stir in flour along with the rest of the dry ingredients.
 Mix until combined.

 In a separate smaller bowl, combine more brown sugar with cinnamon.
 Use a cookie scoop or ice cream scoop to form the cookie dough into bowls.

-Roll each ball in the cinnamon sugar mixture then place on a prepared baking sheet.
+Roll each ball in the sugar mixture then place on a prepared baking sheet.

 Bake the cookies for 10 minutes.
 Let them cool for a few minutes on the baking sheet for a few minutes, then transfer to a wire rack to finish cooling.

-Fresh from the oven, Butterscotch Cookies are delightfully chewy with a little crunch thanks to the cinnamon sugar topping.
+Fresh from the oven, Butterscotch Cookies are delightfully chewy with a little crunch thanks to the sugar topping.

 I, however like them even better the next day!